bioperl/bioperl.github.io/howtos/Scrapbook.md

 **Tim Kohler** asks:

-''When I use to BLAST one fasta file including different sequences, I get a BLAST output with many queries, each having several hits / sbjcts.
-My problem is how to parse *all* hits of *one* query into a single new file.
-And this for all the queries I have in my BLAST output file.''
+*When I use [Bio::Tools::Run::StandAloneBlast](https://metacpan.org/pod/Bio::Tools::Run::StandAloneBlast) to BLAST one fasta file including different sequences, I get a BLAST output with many queries, each having several hits / sbjcts.
+My problem is how to parse **all** hits of **one** query into a single new file.
+And this for all the queries I have in my BLAST output file.*

 ------------------------------------------------------------------------

 If you have your multiple-query blast report file, you can sort and output separate files like so:

 ```perl
 use Bio::Search::Result::BlastResult;
 use Bio::SearchIO;